-Dental Implants in Los Alamitos
+Dental Implants – Los Alamitos, CA

 A missing tooth is a small thing, but it can cause big problems.
 Your remaining teeth can eventually shift into the open space, which not only makes them crooked, but can also change how your jaw fits together.
-This can lead to chronic pain, unconscious teeth-grinding, and it even makes you more vulnerable to gum disease!
+This can lead to chronic pain, unconscious teeth grinding, and it even makes you more vulnerable to gum disease!
 This isn’t even mentioning the effect it can have on your self-confidence, and the problems are only compounded if you are missing multiple teeth.

 What Are Dental Implants?